sgmurphy/wordpress-plugins/instagram-feed/README.txt

 Visit [WPBeginner](https://wpbeginner.com/?utm_campaign=instagram-free&utm_source=readme&utm_medium=whats-next-links) to learn from our [WordPress Tutorials](https://www.wpbeginner.com/category/wp-tutorials/?utm_campaign=instagram-free&utm_source=readme&utm_medium=whats-next-links) and about the [best WordPress plugins](https://www.wpbeginner.com/category/plugins/?utm_campaign=instagram-free&utm_source=readme&utm_medium=whats-next-links).

 == Changelog ==
+= 6.4 =
+* New: Added a checklist and callout feature to help users get started with all Smash Balloon products installed
+* Tweak: Added some improvements to our onboarding wizard to make it clear what certain steps do.
+* Tweak: Made improvements to our oEmbed connection process.
+* Fix: Fixed AJAX themes not loading jQuery dependency causing the feed to break in some circumstances.
+* Translations: Updated our translation .pot file.

 = 6.3.1 =
 * Fix: Fixed some admin notices not dismissing as expected.
 * Fix: Fixed an issue that would cause a fatal error when trying to delete the plugin.